APogue/APogue.github.io/_posts/posts/2024-09-13-TitleVIModel-via-TitleIX.md

 		- 21 school survey

-	- No one is reporting, there are several barriers to reporting
+	- No one is reporting

 		- Incident statistics vs reporting statistics

 		- What are the barriers